 Recording information for existing easements such as document number or book and page number shall be shown in the "remarks" column on the Property Acquisition Summary Sheet.
-An example of a Property Acquisition Summary Sheet is provided in Exhibit GR7-1.

 GR7.03 Types of Interest in Real Property for City Utilities Projects

 The following terms apply to acquiring interest(s) in real property for the purposes of constructing, operating, and maintaining stormwater drainage, sanitary sewer, wastewater treatment, and potable water facilities.